OnixFlutterTeam/onix-flutter-core/README.md

 }
 ```

-and even onProgress to implement custom progress state behaviour
+and even onProgress to implement custom progress state behaviour:

 ```
 @override